inasafe/inasafe-doc/docs/source/developer-docs/postprocessors.rst

 * key_attribute: attribute name that is used to get the type of the building.
 This can either be set by the impact function or the default name 'type' will be used.
 Note: key_attribute is for now only available for the BuildingType processor.
 To adjust/review this, please refer to postprocessor_manager class.

-Brief Review of AgePostProcessor
+Brief Review of AgePostprocessor
 --------------------------------

 This aggregator is expected to work on aggregation done on a raster impact layer.
 Looking at the setup method, It is important to understand that the parameter impact_total will contain the aggregated value (normally the number of people of a particular aggregation area).
 It also uses a series of user configurable parameters that are used for ratio calculations.
-Other post processors such as GenderPostProcessor and MinimumNeedsPostprocessor are based on the same logic with a total impact number and customizable parameters.
+Other post processors such as GenderPostprocessor and MinimumNeedsPostprocessor are based on the same logic with a total impact number and customizable parameters.

 ::